OrigamiSL/AdaNS/README.md

 | | |-submission-Naive2.rar
 ```

 Then you can run `./data/preprocess.py` to preprocess the raw data of Air and Light datasets.
 We replace the missing values, which are tagged with -200 value, by the average values of normal ones.
-We remove the variable 'NMHC(GT)' in Air dataset in that all data of thisvariable in test subset is missing.
-We remove two random variables, i.e., 'rv1' and 'rv2', in Light dataset.
+We remove the variable `NMHC(GT)` in Air dataset in that all data of thisvariable in test subset is missing.
+We remove two random variables, i.e., `rv1` and `rv2`, in Light dataset.
 After you successfully run `./data/preprocess.py`, you will obtain folder tree:

 ```
 |-data